cloudtoid/interprocess/src/website/README.md

 The social preview uses `assets/social-card.png`; its editable SVG source is alongside it.
 SEO metadata uses `https://cloudtoid.com` as the canonical origin.
 Publishing makes the sitemap available at `/sitemap.xml`; search-engine indexing happens independently of deployment.

 CSS and JavaScript URLs include a content hash at build time, so browsers fetch changed assets after each deployment.
 Cloudflare build-watch includes must use `src/website/*` (a single wildcard also matches nested paths); GitHub Actions uses its own `src/website/**` glob.

+The complete protocol specification lives in `docs/protocol.html` at `/docs/protocol/`.
+Its interactive illustration uses `protocol.js` to show reservation order, unfinished publications, capacity, and physical wraparound; the specification below remains the authoritative contract.